robin174/uk-delivers-template/README.md

 To start, let's get a base version of the app live locally.

 ## Download template
 Create a local folder for your app to live.
-You have two options with GitHub, either clone the repo (using the terminal) or download the Zip folder direct from the GitHub).
+You have two options with GitHub, either clone the repo (using the terminal) or download the Zip folder direct from the GitHub.

-*To add: clone repo process...*

 To get started you will need [Node.js](https://nodejs.org).
 You have a choice of package managers: [Node package manager (npm)](https://nodejs.org) or [Yarn](https://yarnpkg.com).